 This is a difficult decision that involves weighing how long to remain available for a medical school to accept you, versus making alternative plans for the fall and beyond.
 Reapplying right away is not always the best strategy.
-You want to make sure that your application is as strong as possible, which may mean you need to address areas of weakness in your background before applying again.
+You want to make sure that your application is as strong as possible, which may mean you need to address areas of weakness in your background before applying again (such as a lack of clinical experiences or community service opportunities).
 Your second application should feature new and different experiences.
 These can range from additional coursework to volunteer work to research and more.
 Developing a new personal statement is also necessary as it helps demonstrate the additional experience and maturity you have gained since the last time you applied.
 While waiting before applying again may be frustrating, it often means the difference between being accepted and being unsuccessful for a second time.
 Commit to spending the time between applications to become the most competitive candidate possible and speak with a Pre-Professional Advisor about your plans for moving forward.